 The last step is to head to a veterinarian for a heads up.
 Getting professional advice is always beneficial.
 A vet will be able to suggest a food based on your dog’s medical history, breed, age, gender, and size.
 If you have found a perfect match for your dog based on your research, discuss its pros and cons with the vet.

 Keep in mind that bladder stone treatments are never the same for all dogs.
 Therefore, a vet can make a better decision as to whether or not your choice of food is preferable or not.
-Although most therapeutic diets are suitable for the majority of bladder stones, do your personal research for your knowledge and satisfaction.
-However, make the final decision with the help of the vet.
+Although most therapeutic diets are suitable for most bladder stones, do your research and consult with your veterinarian.